software-t-rex/go-jobExecutor/README.md

 	{rank=same; 1;3;5;8}
 }
 ```
-you can see the result here [https://bit.ly/403iylC](https://bit.ly/403iylC)
+you can see the result here [https://bit.ly/40wXkwD](https://bit.ly/40wXkwD)

+## Contributing
+Contributions are welcome, but please make small independent commits when you contribute, it makes the review process a lot easier for me.

+## Funding / Sponsorship
+If you like my work, and find it useful to you or your company, you can sponsors my work here: [become sponsors to the project](https://github.com/sponsors/malko).